On This Page

 -

-Verify that the storage space was added to the /var partition.
+Check the new total storage space in the /var partition.

 # df -h | grep "/var[\t ]*$"